UniMath/agda-unimath/src/set-theory/cardinalities.lagda.md

   ( is-effective-unit-trunc-Set (Set _) X Y)
 ```

-Using this and assuming excluded middle , we can show `≤-cardinality` is a
+### Assuming excluded middle we can show that `≤-cardinality` is a partial order

+Using the previous result and assuming excluded middle, we can show
-partial order by showing that it is antisymmetric.
+`≤-cardinality` is a partial order by showing that it is antisymmetric.

 ```agda
 antisymmetric-≤-cardinality :